Skip to main content

 Acne is a good way to learn self-experiments for teenagers.
 I offer tips on what one could do, and an initial list of crowdsourced interventions to test from CureTogether.

-I suggest that teenagers interested in experimentation, statistics, or Quantified Self experiment with interventions to reduce acne, listing the advantages of the topic.
+I suggest that teenagers interested in experiments, statistics, or Quantified Self experiment with interventions to reduce acne, listing the advantages of the topic.

-To suggest specific interventions, I re-analyze & rank the April 2016 CureTogether crowdsourced ratings of ~113 acne interventions; dietary interventions rate particularly highly after standard retinoids (like isotretinoin) & benzoyl peroxide, and so might be worth closer investigation.
+Food interventions rate highly after standard retinoids & benzoyl peroxide, and so might be worth closer investigation.

 Zeroing in on simple self-experiments for beginners, it occurs to me that acne Quantified Self-style self-experiments are extremely under-done and potentially valuable.
 I regret getting into QS and statistics only long after my acne problems largely subsided: knowing what I do now, I could more systematically test interventions and maybe find out something surprising or useful.
 (My acne wasn’t so bad, in retrospect, but it still frustrated me a great deal; in extreme cases, it can contribute to suicide.)